-Life in Borneo's roaring torrents and slow-moving waters
+Life in Borneo's waters

-Some of the major waterways that stand out in the Borneo landscape include the Kapuas (in Kalimantan, Indonesian Borneo), which at 1,143 km is slightly shorter than the Rhine.1 The Kapuas flows to the west coast, draining some 2/3 of West Kalimantan province - a watershed of 100,000 km2 (an area slightly larger than Hungary).
+Some of the major waterways that stand out in the Borneo landscape include the Kapuas river (in Kalimantan, Indonesian Borneo), which is 1,143 km,only slightly shorter than the Rhine.
+The Kapuas flows to the west coast, draining some 2/3 of West Kalimantan province - a watershed of 100,000 km2 (an area slightly larger than Hungary).

 In Borneo’s inland basins and in the lowlands, several major rivers form extensive lake systems.
 The Mahakam, Barito, Kapuas and Baram rivers form oxbow and seasonal lakes in their lowland reaches, some of which are of economic importance for fisheries.

 In these streams, evolution has endowed invertebrates with useful adaptations such as flattened bodies and the presence of hookers, to avoid being swept away by the strong current.
 One fish genus in particular has evolved a handy ‘tool’ - the sucker fish (Gastromyzon species) has suckers to attach itself to the bottom of fast-flowing waters.